 North Fork American - 1 Day Trip

-This is a great new trip for experienced paddlers looking for a short but exciting rafting experience!
+This is a great new trip for experienced paddlers looking for a truly unique and exciting rafting experience!
 The North Fork's season is short during the spring time only so make sure you can go from late April until early June.

 This is a totally natural runoff river, there are no dams upstream.
 The result of this is truly oustanding water quality.
 You can almost see to the bottom of every pool and the water is crystal clear.
 Due to the travertine canyon, the river has a green hue to it.
-The combination of this and the spectacular scenery makes the North Fork one of the prettiest rivers in the west.
+The combination of this and perhaps the most spectacular scenery in California makes the North Fork American a must-do classic.

 Besides the beauty of the river, the rapids are impressive as well.
 Short but full of action, the first 2 miles of this river will leave you breathless.
-Luckily we pull over and eat lunch so we can catch our breath.
+Luckily we pull over and eat lunch so we can rest.
 After lunch the river mellows out but is still fun all the way to take out.

 Wet suits are mandatory for this river so make sure you sign up for them when you book the trip or bring your own.
 Don't forget the booties as well.